Urinary Tract Infections

 In many cases, we can prevent urinary tract infections.

 • When cisgender women and transgender women wipe themselves after having a bowel movement, they should wipe from front to back, reducing the chances of stool touching the entrance of the urethra.
-Caregivers must do the same thing.
+Caregivers must do the same thing when providing intimate care.

 • After having sex, clean your genital area as the act of sex could push bacteria into the urethra.